presj/surf-s_up/README.md

 Results:

-Below are two charts that showing summary statistics for the months of June and December.
+Below are two charts showing summary statistics for the months of June and December.

 ![June](https://user-images.githubusercontent.com/100803302/166123314-4324626b-1d6c-4eec-8c93-078b374a622e.png)